 As required under Nasdaq listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by the listed company's board of directors.
-The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.
+The Board consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time, and the rules and regulations of the SEC.

-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that with the exception of Scott Tarriff, who is a director nominee and is not an independent director by virtue of his employment with the Company, all of our current directors, including Sander Flaum, who is also a director nominee, are independent directors within the meaning of the applicable Nasdaq listing standards.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that with the exception of Scott Tarriff, who is not an independent director by virtue of his employment with the Company, all of our current directors, including Steven Ratoff and Robert Glenning, who are our director nominees, are independent directors within the meaning of the applicable Nasdaq listing standards and the rules and regulations of the SEC.
 In making this determination, the Board found that none of these independent directors or nominees for director had a material or other disqualifying relationship with the Company.

-BOARD LEADERSHIP STRUCTURE: POSITION OF BOARD CHAIR IS SEPARATE FROM CEO
+BOARD LEADERSHIP STRUCTURE: POSITION OF BOARD CHAIR IS SEPARATE FROM CHIEF EXECUTIVE OFFICER

 Our Board is currently chaired by Michael Graves, who has served in this role since June 2016.
-As a general policy, our Board believes that separation of the positions of Chairman and Chief Executive Officer reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board as a whole.
-As such, Mr. Tarriff serves as our Chief Executive Officer while Michael Graves serves as our Chairman of the Board but is not an officer.
+As a general policy, our Board believes that separation of the positions of chairman and Chief Executive Officer reinforces the independence of the Board from management, creates an environment that encourages objective oversight of management's performance and enhances the effectiveness of the Board as a whole.
+As such, Mr. Tarriff serves as our Chief Executive Officer while Michael Graves serves as our chairman of the Board but is not an officer.